yashaskaram/csharp-razor-task-tracking/TASKS.md

 ### Making Task Properties Required
 Inside the `Task.cs` class, add the `[Required]` attribute above the Title, Description, and Priority properties.
+(Note: You will need to include the System.ComponentModel.DataAnnotations namespace at the top of the file with a using statement)

 ### Controlling the Description Length
 Add a `[MinLength]` attribute above the `Description` property and pass in a value of 10.